COVID-19: remembering the nursing staff who have lost their lives

-Jan Worthing, director of Singleton Hospital, said: ‘Sharon was highly thought of by all the patients who have used the services and loved by her colleagues and friends in the team.
+Jan Worthing, director of Singleton Hospital, said: ‘Sharon was highly thought of by all the patients who used the services and was loved by her colleagues and friends in the team.

 ‘Her sad death will leave a massive void within the team and the Singleton family.’

 Mental health nurse Grant Maganga died on 20 April at Tameside Hospital after 11 years in nursing, most recently at Hurst Place in Ashton-under-Lyne, Manchester, a rehabilitation unit for men with severe mental illness and complex needs.